Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 **Improvemnts**
 - Runes are no longer an experimental feature
-- Redesigned the second and third abilities of the magnet element abilities
+- Redesigned the second and third abilities of the magnet element
 - Now Magnet Master can place two magnets of different polarities (blue - repels, red - attracts)

 **API changes**